-In 1974 the Frankston Council decided to relocate the course to its current location.
 The club was renamed Centenary Park Golf Club in 1986.

+In the early 1970’s the Frankston Council decided to relocate the course to its current location.
 Designed by golf professional Bill Clifford, work started on the present course in 1973 and in May 1974 the first nine holes were opened, with the second nine holes opened in October 1975.